5 Registered Education Savings Plan Tips for Parents

 3. Be Mindful of Additional Charges

 Many times, parents RESP earnings get drained by extra charges.
 Many institutions charge fees for set-up, enrolment, annual administration, and more.
 These little fees add up and impact your earnings.
 Luckily, there are many institutions that do not charge extra fees.
-Do your research and partner with your Heritage RESP account..
+Do your research and partner with your RESP account..